blynnerup/getting_rusty/README.md

     },
 }
 ~~~
-The match expression requires that all possible match are covered, so the expression must be exhaustive.
+The match expression requires that all possible matches are covered, so the expression must be exhaustive.
+This means that you match for all expected cases and then have a broader case catching the rest.
 The underscore can be used for anything, so it can be used for a default or an any-else branch.
 The match expression can check for all kinds of types, but all arms of the match must return the same type.

 ~~~